Original Issuance Date: unknown

 Students enrolled in credit study abroad programs shall be reported for CDR purposes but will not be counted toward the institution’s enrollment management target.

-- The financing for all study abroad programs must be handled through Fund 128.
+- The financing for all study abroad and study away programs must be handled through Fund 128.
 Fees shall be deposited in Fund 128 within seven (7) days of receipt.

-- Every student participating in a study abroad program shall be assessed a comprehensive fee that recovers costs associated with the program, as listed in Section V below (“Calculation of Comprehensive Study Abroad Program Fee”).
+- Every student participating in a study abroad or study away program shall be assessed a comprehensive fee that recovers costs associated with the program, as listed in Section V below (“Calculation of Comprehensive Study Abroad or Study Away Program Fee”).

 - For noncredit programs, the fee shall be the same for all participants, regardless of residency.